Program management

-Program management deals with overseeing a group or Kmsauto several projects that align with a company’s organizational strategy, goals, and mission.
+Program management deals with overseeing a group or several projects that align with a company’s organizational strategy, goals, and mission.
 These projects, are intended to improve an organization's performance.
 Program management is distinct from project management.

 Many programs focus on delivering a capability to change and are normally designed to deliver the organization's strategy or business transformation.
 Program management also emphasizes the coordinating and prioritizing of resources across projects, managing links between the projects and the overall costs and risks of the program.

 Summary

-Program management is used in many business sectors such as business transformation, change management, construction, engineering, event planning, health care and information technology.
+Program management is used in many business sectors such as business transformation, change management, construction, engineering, event planning, health care, information technology, and artificial intelligence.
 In the defense sector, it is the preferred approach to managing large scale projects.
 Given major defense programs entail working with contractors, it is also called acquisition management, indicating that the government buyer acquires goods and services by means of contractors.

 The program manager has an oversight of the purpose and status of the projects in a program.
 In program management, the manager supports all project-level activity by ensuring program goals are met at each milestone of the project.
 In addition, the program manager is ultimately responsible for execution of projects to include decision-making capacity that cannot be achieved at project level or by a project manager.
 Typically, the project manager uses the program manager as a sounding board for ideas and approaches to solving project issues that have program impacts.
 The program manager provides insight by actively seeking out such information from the project managers, although in large and/or complex projects, a specific role may be required.

 Program management skills

-The skills needed to be a successful program manager consist of the ability to work well with others and communicate clearly and effectively.
+Core competencies for effective program managers include communication, collaboration, and analytical thinking, as outlined in professional standards such as the PMI Talent Triangle.

 For a program manager, time management, problem solving and critical thinking are key skills needed to manage, plan, and execute multiple projects.
 Since a program manager is leading a project and working with others, leadership attributes, stakeholder management, and decision making are critical to project success.

 To obtain the necessary skills to become an effective program manager, obtaining a certification will demonstrate that you have the required skill set.
 The available certifications to obtain this knowledge are Project Management Professional (PMP), Certified Associate in Project Management (CAPM), or PMI Agile Certified Practitioner (PMI-ACP).
 These various certifications can be obtained in many colleges and universities.